AnubhaV1212/IMDb-Review-Classifier/README.md

 Basically current I have limit to myself only till having a trained model.

 ## Installation
 The Code is written in Python 3.7.
 If you don't have Python installed you can find it here <https://www.python.org/downloads/>.
-If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
-To install the required packages and libraries, run this command in the project directory after cloning the repository:

-  pip install -r requirements.txt
+To install all other libraries open command prompt or your env console and type pip install <library_name> like for numpy the installation command will be pip install numpy

 ## Bug / Feature Request
 If you find a bug in the code, kindly open an issue here <https://github.com/AnubhaV1212/IMDb-Review-Classifier/issues>